 Use the time to go for a walk, read a book or listen to a podcast.
 If you enjoy the social aspect, join a colleague for a walk!

-Taking your break will help your mind to relax, avoid fatigue and allows you to reset for the next part of your working day.
+Taking your break will help your mind to relax, avoid fatigue and allow you to reset for the next part of your working day.

 Take mental pauses

-Along with taking your lunch break, if you are feeling stressed or overwhelmed during the day, it’s ok to take mental pauses.
+Along with taking your lunch break, if you are feeling stressed or overwhelmed during the day, it’s okay to take mental pauses.

 Organise your workday